Automated Emails : am I really expired?

 The “executive summary” is this: if you recently renewed, and still got an “expired” email, the automated system may have queued up that email some time ago, and your recent renewal failed to remove it from the queue.
 This often happens if you switched from a manual to automatic renewal: the old “manual” subscription was still in the queue.
 We apologize, and you can ignore that email.

 If you care to contact us, we will examine the pending emails and make sure any faulty ones addressed to you are removed, so that it won’t happen again.

-If you are a sustaining member and paid with a credit card, you should not have received an “expired” email.
+If you originally joined as a sustaining member and paid with a credit card, you should not have received an “expired” email.
 Please contact the office or the webmaster, and we will take care of this error.
 If you paid by check, then you must renew manually.